stackoverjoe/Trip-Planner-Simulator/README.md

 # Trip-Planner-Simulator

-Project that simulates random weather conditions to calculate twip times to Mt.
+Project that simulates random weather conditions to calculate trip times to Mt.
 Hood from Portland Oregon.